BBQmagpie/bbqmagpie.github.io/_posts/2023-02-25-dlme-metadata.md

 |Dancer|Güran, Nazmi Ziya, 1881-1937|1930|Oil on canvas|121 x 91 cm|
 |Fish Still Life|Duran, Feyhaman, 1886-1970|1960|Oil on duralite|61 x 49.5 cm|

 The second part is about their classifications inside the DLME.
-They all consist of the same type, which is *Resim* (Turkish for *picture*).
+They are all of the same type, which is *Resim* (Turkish for *picture*).
 There are also a narrower type and a broader type listed for them.
 These three paintings all belong to the *Paintings* narrower type and *image* broader type.

 The third part gives information about the original library where these paintings are from--the [Sakip Sabanci Museum](https://www.sakipsabancimuzesi.org/en).
 Even though the original library supports both English and Turkish, in its English version, only part of the metadata is actually translated into English.
 For example, the third painting is given the English name *Still-life With Fish*.
 On the other hand, the first two paintings keep their Turkish names in the English version pages.